Weissle/persistent-breakpoints.nvim/README.md

 	--- @param buf_id integer the buffer the breakpoint was set on
 	--- @param line integer the line the breakpoint was set on on_load_breakpoint = nil,
+    -- set this to true if the breakpoints are not loaded when you are using a session-like plugin. always_reload = false,
 }
 ```
 ## Usage